Thelymitra nervosa

-Thelymitra nervosa, commonly called the spotted sun orchid, is a species of orchid in the family Orchidaceae that is endemic to New Zealand.
+Thelymitra nervosa, commonly called spotted sun orchid, is a species of orchid in the family Orchidaceae that is endemic to New Zealand.
 It has a single broad, channelled leaf and up to ten blue flowers with darker spots.

 Description

 Thelymitra nervosa is a tuberous, perennial herb with a single channelled leaf 60-200 mm or more long and 8-20 mm wide.
 Up to ten pale to dark blue, mauve, sometimes pink or white flowers usually with dark blue spots, up to 18 mm wide are borne on a flowering stem sometimes up to 600 mm tall.
 The column is pale pink at its base, dark purple near the top and 3-6 mm long.
 The arms on the sides of the column have dense tufts of white hairs.
 The lobe on top of the anther is dark purple, curves forwards and has a yellow, horseshoe shaped top.
 Flowering occurs from October to February.

+It is distinguished from other New Zealand Thelymitra by the rounded and cupped flower segments, the spotted (rather than striped) petals, the column arms with copious white cilia, and the horse-shoe shaped, yellow post-anther lobe.
+It is most similar to Thelymitra ixioides, which is one of its parent species.

 Taxonomy and naming

 Thelymitra nervosa was first formally described in 1887 by William Colenso from a plant collected near Mount Ruapehu, and the description was published in 1888 in Transactions and Proceedings of the New Zealand Institute.
 The specific epithet (nervosa) is a Latin word meaning "sinewy".
 Colenso noted that the bracts, sepals and petals of this species are "much veined".

+T. nervosa used to be referred to as T. decora.

+It is believed to be an allopolyploid hybrid of T. longifolia and T. ixioides.

 Distribution and habitat

-The spotted sun orchid grows in sunny places in forest, scrub and grassland.
+Spotted sun orchid grows in sunny places in forest, scrub and grassland.
 It is found on the North, South, Stewart and Chatham Islands.

+Ecology

+New Zealand Thelymitra species are all capable of self-pollination, which makes up the majority of fruit production.
+No species in the genus provides rewards to pollinators, like nectar or edible pollen.
+Instead, they rely on mimicry of other brightly-coloured flowering plants to attract their pollinators.
+In New Zealand, Thelymitra are pollinated by native bees in the genus Leioproctus.

+Thelymitra nervosa also reproduces through cloning via bulbs.